Our guests frequently ask, “Which season do you like best?”

 Please buy and bring your own water bottles (lessen the use of plastic) as there is plenty of drinking water and water refill stations around the Park.
 Drink 2-3 times more than you usually do since we have plenty of places to go to the bathroom, too!
 We won’t make you hide behind trees (unless you want to).

-(Even in the summer!)
-Do you know how many months of the year it can snow in Yellowstone?
-Hint: An even dozen.
-It can snow at high elevations every single month of the year!
 You can never have too many layers; just shed them as needed.
 Surprisingly, even in July and August the early mornings are freezing cold before we have up to a 50 degree shift throughout the day.
-Long pants (no jeans; cotton is not your friend) and sturdy shoes or hiking boots are important for your comfort as we tour and sometimes hike on uneven terrain searching for wildlife.
+Long pants (no jeans as they don’t dry well) and sturdy shoes or hiking boots are important for your comfort as we tour and sometimes hike on uneven terrain searching for wildlife.

 Hats, sunglasses, long sleeves (a physical barrier to protect your neck and arms is often more effective than a chemical barrier) and non-spray, non-toxic sunscreen, if possible.
 Sunscreen on your face in the winter, too.
-Our elevation means that UV rays can be almost twice as intense as they are at sea level!
+High elevation means that UV rays can be almost twice as intense as they are at sea level!

 Professional guides carry bear spray year round.
 We’re not allowed to outrun you…even if we could!
 Seriously though, when you tour with us, we will have spray for you and teach you how to use it, too.
 Your safety is our priority and you need not worry when touring with us.
 There are bear spray rentals and drop offs around the Park in case you decide to hike on your own.
 Please remember to try to hike in groups of three, make noise in the woods and always be observant.

 Pay attention to your breathing and how you are feeling physically.
 Slow down and take long, deep breaths if you feel dizzy or experience any shortness of breath.
 Please drink plenty of water!